 - Cook the pasta in salted water per instructions on the package to al dente.

-- While the pasta is cooking, add crumbled goat cheese to a large mixing bowl.
-Next, add pesto into the bowl.
+- While the pasta is cooking, add crumbled goat cheese and pesto to a large mixing bowl.

 - Drain and chop both the artichokes and the sun dried tomatoes.
 Set aside.